deividfoggi/multistage-pipeline-static-web-site/README.md

-# Multi-stage pipeline for static web site using Storage Accounts
+# Multistage pipeline for static web site using Storage Accounts

-This project is intended to demonstrate how to create a multi-stage pipeline for a static web site using Azure DevOps and Azure Storage Accounts, including the power to define variables values for each stage/environment.
+This project is intended to demonstrate how to create a multistage pipeline for a static web site using Azure DevOps and Azure Storage Accounts, including the power to define variables values for each stage/environment.

 ## Set up